Zohobooks API Integration Guide (In-Depth)

 TasksCreate and manage project tasks.

-Time EntriesLog and manage time entries for projects/tasks.
+Time EntriesLog and track time entries for projects/tasks.

 UsersManage users and assigned roles.